What is ‘Soaking Worship?

 Soaking worship can take place either privately or publicly.
 However, by its very nature, soaking worship is personal.

-Methods have arisen to facilitate worship soaking in groups or publicly.
+There are many methods to facilitate worship soaking in groups or publicly.
 There is even a ‘soaking’ sub-genre of worship music.
 Whilst these can be helpful tools to assist us, it is important to remember that soaking worship is not about a formula, style, or method.

 Each of us encounters and worships God in a very unique way—and we also have individual tastes as to what type of music touches our hearts and connects us in worship to God.